 3. Do Not Be Too Intrusive

 It is important to be a part of your child’s life, but sometimes it is okay to let your child deal with his problems on his own.
-Give your child that kind of freedom that he may figure out a solution to a problem on his own if something is bothering him.
+Give your child some freedom so that he thinks on his own and tries to find a solution to a problem on his own if something is bothering him.
 Do not think for your child; teach him to think on his own, and come to you only when he is not able to find answers to a problem.
 Your child shouldn’t come rushing to you for small issues.

-4. Help Your Child with Understanding Pros and Cons of a Solution
+4. Help Your Child Understand the Pros and Cons of a Solution

-If you are helping your child with a problem, you should bring out the pros and cons of the solutions before he makes a decision.
-This way you teach your child to be responsible for his decisions.
+If you are helping your child with a problem, you should teach him to weigh the pros and cons of the solutions before he makes a decision.
+This way, you teach your child to be responsible for his decisions.

 5. Help Him Make the Right Decision

 Once your child weighs the pros and cons of the solutions, encourage him to make an informed decision and take complete responsibility for his decisions.

 There will be times when your child will think that there’s only one solution for a problem, but it may not work.
 In such situations, you need to encourage him to try to approach the problem from a different point of view so that he can find other solutions to it.